-- Submitted a completed admission application, fee, and two (2) letter of recommendation before published deadline.
+- Submit a completed admission application, fee, and two (2) letters of recommendation before published deadline.

-- Eighteen (18) years of age or older by the starting school year.
+- Be eighteen (18) years of age or older by the starting school year.

-- High school Biology with lab.
-And/or Physics within the last 10 years with a “C” or better.
+- Have taken high school Biology with lab and/or Physics within the last 10 years with a “C” or better.

-- Transcripts (High school or GED scores/ College transcripts
+- Submit transcripts (High school or GED scores / College transcripts)

-- Criminal background checks and fingerprinting may be required for clinical placement and may be completed in the first year of matriculation)* the costs of these are responsibility of the student
+- Be aware that criminal background checks and fingerprinting may be required for clinical placement and may be completed in the first year of matriculation and the costs of these are responsibility of the student.

-- One (8) hours observation/shadow experience in a Radiology department.
+- Participate in one 8-hour observation/shadow experience in a Radiology department.

-- For additional RADT requirements please see the program package at (www.rivervalley.edu)
+For additional RADT requirements please see the program package.

-- Student should expect to commute long distance for clinical placement.
+- Students should expect to commute a long distance for clinical placement.
 This commute is expected due to the rural nature of our college location and site availability.

 - Liability insurance is available through RVCC at a minimal cost to the students and is required to engage in clinical placements.

-- Students will be required to purchase uniforms according to RVCC Radiographic Technology clinical dress code.
+- Students will be required to purchase uniforms according to RVCC Radiologic Technology Clinical dress code.

-- Students most demonstrate competence in all 37 mandatory and 15 elective procedures required by the ARRT (American Registry of Radiologic Technology) prior to graduation.
+- Students must demonstrate competence in all 37 mandatory and 15 elective procedures required by the ARRT (American Registry of Radiologic Technology) prior to graduation.

 FIND OUT NOW HOW YOU CAN BECOME A RADIOLOGIC TECHNOLOGIST!